Are Private Investigators Legal? [Capabilities & Limitations]

 2. Work undercover or impersonate someone

-They are also allowed to work undercover or pose as someone else in order to get more information.
+They can also work undercover or pose as someone else to get more information.
 These undercover operations may include posing as a worker, neighbor, or old associate.

 3. Search record

-Private investigators are also allowed to search public records in order to gather more information.
+Private investigators are also allowed to search public records to gather more information.
 They can gather information from aliases, former co-workers, or former neighbors or spouses.

 4. Follow their target

-They are allowed to follow their target in order to gather more information about their activities.
+They can follow their target to gather more information about their activities.
 This is usually done discretely, although many investigators don’t feel the need to follow their targets.

 5. Take pictures of the target

-In the process of gathering evidence, they are allowed to take pictures of their target, who they interact with, and where they are.
+In gathering evidence, they can take photos of their target, who they interact with, and where they are.

 Legal limitations of a private investigator